TheReal1604/disk-encryption-hetzner/README.md

 - Create a new ssh key for unlocking your encrypted volumes when it is rebooting
 - `ssh-keygen -t rsa -b 4096 -f .ssh/dropbear`
 - Create the needed folders for dropbear keys
+- **If you are on Debian, proceed to section "Debian 9.4"**
 - `mkdir -p /etc/initramfs-tools/root/.ssh/`
 - `vi /etc/initramfs-tools/root/.ssh/authorized_keys`
+- Paste your pub key `.ssh/dropbear.pub` in there
+- reboot again to the rescue system via the hetzner webinterface

+### Debian 9.4
+- `vi /etc/dropbear-initramfs/authorized_keys`
 - Paste your pub key `.ssh/dropbear.pub` in there
 - reboot again to the rescue system via the hetzner webinterface